PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 ### Some complications for $n$ samples

 In addition to the complications of the previous section, we now have sample-to-sample variation.

+#### $\mathcal{I}$ {-}

-For example, each individual has their own set of methylation loci, that is, $\mathcal{I}_{j}$ differs for all $j$.
+Each individual has their own set of methylation loci, that is, $\mathcal{I}_{j}$ differs for all $j$.
 Furthermore, sequencing coverage varies from sample-to-sample.
 This means that even if the samples have exactly the same $\mathcal{I}_{j}$, e.g. the samples are genetically identical, each sample will have a different set of loci with "sufficient" sequencing coverage.
 Loci without sufficient coverage are effectively missing data.

 In practice, we might choose to study $\mathcal{I}^{common} = \cap_{j} \mathcal{I}_{j}$ or some other combination of the $\mathcal{I}_{j}$, such as all methylation loci present in at least some fraction of the $n$ samples.